dnslink-std/js/README.md

 }
 const { links, log } = result

-// `links` is an object containing given links for the different keys
+// `links` is an object containing given links for the different namespaces
-// Each key contains a value and a ttl. links.ipfs === [{ value: 'QmTg....yomU', ttl: 60 }]
+// Each names contains an identifier and a ttl. links.ipfs === [{ identifier: 'QmTg....yomU', ttl: 60 }]

 // The `log` is always an Array and contains a list of log entries
 // that were should help to trace back how the linked data was resolved.